brknsoul/ROCmLibs/README.md

 Download `ROCmLibs.zip` and place them into `%HIP_PATH\bin\rocblas\` after renaming the libary folder there.

 #### Added ROCmLibs_Testing.7z for the following archs
+_(You'll need to install 7-zip or WinRAR to extract this archive.)_
 - gfx803
 - gfx900
 - gfx906